saither0204/readily_reads/docs/contributing.md

 - The code builds without errors
 - All tests pass (`flutter test`)
 - Code has been analyzed (`flutter analyze`)
-- New code has appropriate test coverage
-- Documentation is updated
+- Documentation is updated if necessary
 - Code follows project style guidelines
 - Commit messages follow guidelines